 As already explained that to communicate with the computer, we need input and output devices.
 For computer processing, data needs to be entered into the computer through input devices and the result of processing needs to be communicated to the user through output devices.
 Several input and output devices have been developed so far.
-With the passage of time and with the advent of new technologies new advanced and more efficient input and output devices have been developed.
-Following are some of the commonly used output devices which are developed so far.
+With the passage of time and with the advent of new technologies new advanced and more efficient input and output devices which are developed so far.